Home Hernia Mesh Polypropylene Mesh

 Polypropylene Mesh

 Polypropylene mesh is the most common type of synthetic hernia mesh.
-It is made from one of the most widely-used plastics on the market.
+It is made from one of the most widely used plastics on the market.
 Polypropylene mesh may reduce the chances of a hernia returning.
-But recent research suggests long-term complications may off-set its advantages.
+However, some patients may experience long-term complications.

 Fact Checked